arschles/dockerbasics/README.md

 # Tutorial 2: Creating and image and running a container (5 minutes)

-This tutorial creates an image with our code and configuration, then runs the image in a container.
+This tutorial creates an image with our code (the same as in tutorial 2) and configuration, then runs the image in a container.
 This approach is good for packaging up your _entire_ application for distributing it to run.

 Use the following command to create your image: